Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Preliminaries

 Assume for simplicity that $\mathrm{pdeg}\,E=0$ (if $\mathrm{pdeg}\,E=2d$ for some $d\in \mathbb{Z}$, one can replace $E$ by $E\otimes \mathcal{O}(-d)$ \cite[p.~624]{fredrickson2021moduli}).
 Then $\mathrm{deg}\,E=-|S|$ and $\mathcal{E}=(E,\bar{\partial}_E)\cong \mathcal{O}(m)\oplus \mathcal{O}(-|S|-m)$, $m\geqslant -|S|/2$, by the Birkhoff–Grothendieck theorem.
 Now In a trivialization of $\mathrm{End}\,\mathcal{E}$ over $U$, we have

-The following lemma shows that the irregular data are essentially equivalent to the data of the Hitchin base. \begin{lemma} Every $\Phi$ in \eqref{GlobalHiggs_eq} with $\det\Phi\in\mathcal{B}$ of \eqref{HitBase_eq} is compatible with some fixed irregular data at points in $I$, i.e., \begin{enumerate}[label=(\roman*)] \item there exists a local holomorphic frame around $x\in I_u$ in which
+The following lemma shows that the singularity data are essentially equivalent to the data of the Hitchin base. \begin{lemma} Every $\varphi$ in \eqref{GlobalHiggs_eq} with $\det\varphi\in\mathcal{B}$ of \eqref{HitBase_eq} is compatible with some fixed singularity data at points in $I\cup P_w$, i.e., \begin{enumerate}[label=(\roman*)] \item there exists a local holomorphic frame around $x\in I_u\cup P_w$ in which

 where $\sigma_3$ is the Pauli matrix $\mathrm{diag}(1,-1)$ and $\rho_{x,j}$'s are determined by $\mu_{x,a}$'s in \eqref{HitBase_eq}; \item there exists a local holomorphic frame around $x\in I_t$ in which